jsmoriss/jsm-user-locale/readme.txt

 == Screenshots ==

-01. The "User Locale" menu item for users in the WordPress back-end and front-end toolbar menu.
+01. An example "User Locale" language selector in the WordPress front-end toolbar menu.

 == Changelog ==